Perinatal Program

 The Perinatal Program provides services to pregnant persons living with HIV or substance use disorder.
-Staff are trained around the specific needs of pregnancy and are available for any individual regardless of where they receive medical care.
+Staff are trained in the specific needs of pregnancy and are available for any individual, regardless of where they receive medical care.

 • Medical & medication adherence support